DLT-developers-NFT-project/dlt-dev-nft-project/project-set-up-mac.md

 `npm install web3`

-then the header of your file should look like this:
+then you need to add this informaiton to the header of your `tuffel-config.js` file should look like this:

 ```
 1. const HDWalletProvider = requie('@truffle/hdwalletprovider');